- Support Us

 NanoDays at the Science Museum of Minnesota is part of a nationwide festival of educational programs about nanoscale science and engineering.

-On March 30, and April 4-6, from 1-4 p.m., come explore the minuscule world of atoms, molecules, and nanoscale forces!
-Take part in hands-on activities throughout the museum that demonstrate the special and unexpected properties found at the nanoscale; play with magnetic liquid, turn a nickel into a penny, learn to speak computer-ese, bend metal with your bare hands (then watch as it bends itself back!), move something without touching it, learn to speak computer-ese, make something disappear, and much more.
+On March 29 and April 5, from 1-4 p.m., come explore the minuscule world of atoms, molecules, and nanoscale forces!
+Take part in hands-on activities throughout the museum that demonstrate the special and unexpected properties found at the nanoscale; play with magnetic liquid, turn a nickel into a penny, learn to speak computer-ese, bend metal with your bare hands (then watch as it bends itself back!), make something disappear, and much more.

-National NanoDays events run from March 30 to April 7, 2013, but Twin Cities audiences will be able to participate in hands-on activities, live stage performances, special guest programming and more, from March 30 to April 13 at locations across the Twin Cites.
-Continue reading to find out what The Bakken, the University of Minnesota, the Children's Museum of Minnesota, and SELF International are doing to celebrate the tiny world of nano.
+National NanoDays events run from March 29 to April 6, 2014, but Twin Cities audiences will be able to participate in hands-on activities, live stage performances, special guest programming and more, from March 25 to April 12 at locations across the Twin Cites.
+Continue reading to find out what The Bakken, the University of Minnesota Nanofabrication Center, Sabathani Community Center, and SELF International are doing to celebrate the tiny world of nano.

 Just what is nano?